top of page

 “We look forward to India emerging as a mapping power, creating next generation indigenous maps of India and taking these new technologies to the rest of the world.”

 It was heartening to read this statement in the press release from the Department of Science & Technology (GoI) on 15th Feb 2021.
-The revised Mapping Guidelines, in its entirety, can be accessed here.
-For an in-depth explanation of the release - you may read these articles published in The Times of India, Mint and Hindustan Times respectively.
+The Revised Mapping Guidelines, in its entirety, can be accessed here.
+For an in-depth explanation of the press release - you may read these articles published in The Times of India, Mint and Hindustan Times respectively.

-Context
+The Context

-The Mapping sector Reforms are in line with the current government's 'Atmanirbhar Bharat' vision (that of a Self-Reliant India) which sees the likes of Twitter and Pub-G facing competition from domestically created apps today - Koo & FAU-G respectively.
-In the Mapping sector, there is a near monopoly of heavyweights such as Google, NASA and Planet Labs.
-However, the winds of change have already started blowing - ISRO has recently tied up with MapmyIndia to offer an indigenous Satellite-based Mapping service - the Indian alternative to Google, Bing and Apple Maps.
+The Mapping Sector Reforms are in line with the current government's Atmanirbhar Bharat (Self-Reliant India).
+In the Mapping sector, there is a near-monopoly of heavyweights such as Google, NASA and Planet Labs and it would benefit the nation economically and strategically if home-grown enterprises gain traction and reduce the dependence on these organizations.
+The winds of change have already started blowing - ISRO, India's national space agency, has recently tied up with MapmyIndia, a private organization, to offer an indigenous Satellite-based Mapping service which would be an Indian alternative to Google Maps, Bing Maps and Apple Maps.

 Which industries can benefit from these Reforms?

-Is everything rosy?
+Is everything going to be rosy?

 ABOUT US

-Intelloc Mapping Services | Mapmyops.com is based in Kolkata, India and engages in providing Mapping solutions that can be integrated with Operations Planning, Design and Audit workflows.
-These include but are not limited to - Drone ServicesSubsurface Mapping ServicesLocation Analytics & App DevelopmentSupply Chain ServicesRemote Sensing Services and Wastewater Treatment.
-The services can be rendered pan-India, some even globally, and will aid an organization to meet its stated objectives especially pertaining to Operational Excellence, Cost Reduction, Sustainability and Growth.
+Intelloc Mapping Services, Kolkata | Mapmyops.com offers Mapping services that can be integrated with Operations Planning, Design and Audit workflows.
+These include but are not limited to Drone ServicesSubsurface Mapping ServicesLocation Analytics & App DevelopmentSupply Chain ServicesRemote Sensing Services and Wastewater Treatment.
+The services can be rendered pan-India and will aid your organization to meet its stated objectives pertaining to Operational Excellence, Sustainability and Growth.

-Broadly, our area of expertise can be split into two categories - Geographic Mapping and Operations Mapping.
-The Infographic below highlights our capabilities.
+Broadly, the firm's area of expertise can be split into two categories - Geographic Mapping and Operations Mapping.
+The Infographic below highlights our capabilities-

 Mapmyops (Intelloc Mapping Services) - Range of Capabilities and Problem Statements that we can help address